roboogle/gtkmvc3/gtkmvco/docs/manual/op.rst

 to be observed by entities called *Observers*.
 It is fully automatic, as its management is carried out transparently by the base class ``Model``.

+:Note: This section mainly focuses on OP in *Models*.
+The use of
+       `Observer` here is anticipated only for examples.
+The section :ref:`Observers` presents full details about them.

 Here a quick example is shown here, later all details are presented. ::